Deposit on a House Purchase

 In most cases, when the deal has gone firm and subjects have removed, the seller will keep the deposit and potentially sue the buyer for damages.
 Like I said before, this can get pretty messy, especially as a seller if you have already purchased.
 First things first, contact your lawyer immediately to have them guide you through the process, and advise on what steps to take if you have purchased.

 We hope that this blog provided you with helpful information about the deposit on a house purchase in a real estate.
-If you still have questions, or are confused about a certain situation then reach out to us anytime at 604-765-0376.
+If you’re looking to purchase a home and are looking for a realtor to help walk you through the process then reach out to us anytime at 604-765-0376.
 Prefer text?
-604-319-0200 or email email@example.com to start a conversation.
+604-319-0200 or email [email protected] to start a conversation.
 We’re happy to guide you through the process of a deposit on a house purchase and the home buying process in general!

 OTHER POSTS YOU MIGHT BE INTERESTED IN…